 Netherlands-based brand Scope's R4c wheels have a quality ride feel backed up by a decent amount of aerodynamic benefit, making them a good all-round road wheelset.
-The weight is pretty impressive too, and the price isn’t bad when you realise it includes tyres and valves.
+The weight is pretty impressive too, and the price isn’t bad.

 - Pros: Great levels of stiffness, smooth running bearings

 - Cons: Braking surface isn't as good as some others

 The stiffness of this build is one of things that impressed me most.
 Hard sprinting and climbing efforts that had wheels like the Aera AR55 set touching the brake blocks had no effect on the lateral movement of the R4c pair at all.
 Cornering hard and heavy braking does little to unsettle them either.

 The ride quality is good too.
 Some deep-section rims, especially those from the budget end of the spectrum, can feel buzzy and harsh over rough road surfaces but there is none of that here.
 The 45mm-deep, rounded rims are perfectly damped and make for a very pleasurable ride when the tarmac is far from smooth.

 On the flat, you start to notice the aerodynamic benefits of a deep-section rim once you get to about 50-60mm in depth, so the Scopes aren't quite as easy to keep rolling above speeds of around 25mph but they really aren't that far off.

 On the flipside you've got the added benefit of more versatility as they are less susceptible to strong crosswinds than a deeper wheel and the weight can be kept down, making them a decent climbing wheel.

 The SKF bearings in the Scope hubs run smoothly and the freehub engagement at the rear is quick and precise for when you want to hammer away from a standing start.